duckdb/duckdb-web/docs/extensions/json.md

 +----------------+----------------+----------------+---------+------------+------+---------+
 ```

-It should be noted that negative indeces index from the back or switch the rotation direction.
+It should be noted that negative indices index from the back or switch the rotation direction.

 ```sql
 SELECT json_array_insert(arr, '"a"', -2) AS "insert",